- Acute vs. Chronic Inflammation

-- The Link Between Diet and Chronic Disease
+- The Link Between Inflammation and Chronic Disease

 The CDC broadly defines chronic diseases as illnesses that last more than one year.
-In contrast to infectious diseases, the cause of chronic diseases is usually not viral infections, microbes, or other environmental pathogens.
-Instead, chronic conditions often develop as we age.
-However, we can influence them with our lifestyle and diet.
+In contrast to infectious diseases, the cause of chronic diseases is usually not viral infections, microbes or other environmental pathogens.
+Instead, chronic health conditions often develop as we age.

 Inflammation and Chronic Disease: An Inextricable Link

-For example, inflammation contributes to the aging brain in a process that scientists call “inflammaging,” and it may be one of the factors behind several age-related illnesses such as Alzheimer’s disease, macular degeneration, atherosclerosis, amyotrophic lateral sclerosis, and other health problems.
+For example, inflammation contributes to the aging of the brain in a process that scientists call “inflammaging,” and it may be one of the factors behind several age-related illnesses, including Alzheimer’s, macular degeneration, atherosclerosis, amyotrophic lateral sclerosis and others.

-Inflammation is also a known mediator of chronic pulmonary diseases, the leading player in asthma, and an aggravating factor in rheumatic diseases like arthritis.
-It is also linked to increased risk for chronic kidney disease, cardiovascular disease, and several gastrointestinal problems (such as Crohn’s disease and ulcerative colitis).
-Inflammation is even related to metabolic syndrome, insulin resistance, diabetes mellitus, and cancer.
+Inflammation contributes to the development of chronic pulmonary diseases, is the leading cause of asthma, and is an aggravating factor in rheumatic diseases like arthritis.
+It’s also linked to an increased risk for chronic kidney disease, cardiovascular disease, and several gastrointestinal problems (such as Crohn’s disease and ulcerative colitis).
+Inflammation is even related to metabolic syndrome, insulin resistance, diabetes mellitus and cancer.

 Inflammation and Cancer